abhivoid/8086_TIET_CODES/README.md

 9. Write an assembly language program to print Fibonacci series in 8086.
 10. Write an assembly language program to perform the division 15/6 using the ASCII codes.
 Store the ASCII codes of the result in register DX.
 11. Write an assembly language program to arrange array of ten 8-bit numbers in ascending order.
+12. Write an assembly language program to count no. of prime numbers.